Safe Use of Images Policy: St Mary’s Church, Maulden

 Disability Discrimination Act (DDA)

-When using images in new media, you must comply with the DDA.
+When using images in new media, we must comply with the DDA.
 The DDA applies to everyone who provides a service to the public.
 Service providers must ensure that they do not discriminate against disabled persons when using new media images.
-In order to comply with the DDA, you will need to ensure that all images have meta-tags and that you do not overlay a photo with text.
+In order to comply with the DDA, we will need to ensure that all images have meta-tags and that you do not overlay a photo with text.

 Releasing images to the media